handsontable/handsontable/.github/ISSUE_TEMPLATE/06-handsontable-vue3.md

 ---
-name: "Handsontable for React"
+name: "Handsontable for Vue 3"
-about: Issues regarding the React wrapper for Handsontable.
+about: Issues regarding the Vue 3 wrapper for Handsontable.
 title: ""
-labels: "react"
+labels: "vue 3"
 assignees: ""
 ---